cssearcy/AYS-R-Coding-SPR-2020/index.md

 ## B. Assigned Reading Materials

-We will use a custom textbook for this course available at the link above.
+We will use a custom textbook for this course.

 * [Course Textbook](https://ds4ps.org/cpp-526-fall-2019/textbook/)